 Yesterday it was so hot I had to water my containers three times.
-I would look out and see plants withering in the heat.
+I would look out and see my plants withering in the heat.

 I thought getting most of my plants off the concrete onto plant caddies would help with that.
 But the problem is, we went from cool to suddenly very hot.
 Yesterday it was between 90-100 degrees from morning to mid-afternoon.

-My back was hurting when I got down and sat on a pillow to work on it.
-What ensued was three hours of painstakingly screwing in all those screws only to realize I had things backward and had to take it apart again.
+My back was hurting when I got down and so I sat on a pillow to work on it.
+What ensued was three hours of painstakingly screwing in all those screws only to realize I had things backward.
+So I had to take it apart again.

 I bet I read those instructions 50 times.
 I see it one way and it actually goes another.